Marcus Junius Brutus: Triumvir monetalis

 In 54 BC, Brutus served as triumvir monetalis, one of the three men appointed annually for producing coins, even though only another colleague is known: Quintus Pompeius Rufus.
-Moneyers in Brutus' day frequently issued coins commemorating their ancestors; Pompeius Rufus thus put the portraits of his two grandfathers (the dictator Sulla and Pompeius Rufus) on his denarii.
+Moneyers in Brutus's day frequently issued coins commemorating their ancestors; Pompeius Rufus thus put the portraits of his two grandfathers (the dictator Sulla and Pompeius Rufus) on his denarii.
 Brutus, like his colleague, designed a denarius with the portraits of his paternal ancestor Lucius Junius Brutus and maternal ancestor Gaius Servilius Ahala, both of whom were widely recognised in the late Republic as defenders of liberty (for, respectively, expelling the kings and killing Spurius Maelius).
 He also made a second type featuring Libertas, the goddess of liberty, and Lucius Brutus.
-These coins show Brutus' admiration for the tyrannicides of the early republic, already mentioned by Cicero as early as 59 BC.
-In addition, Brutus' denarii and their message against tyranny participated in the propaganda against Pompey and his ambitions to rule alone or become dictator.
+These coins show Brutus's admiration for the tyrannicides of the early republic, already mentioned by Cicero as early as 59 BC.
+In addition, Brutus's denarii and their message against tyranny participated in the propaganda against Pompey and his ambitions to rule alone or become dictator.

 Cilicia

 Brutus married Appius Claudius Pulcher's daughter Claudia, likely in 54 during Pulcher's consulship.
 He was elected as quaestor (and automatically enrolled in the senate) in 53.
-Brutus then travelled with his father-in-law to Cilicia during the latter's proconsulship in the next year.
+Brutus then travelled with his father-in-law to Cilicia, likely as proquaestor, during the latter's proconsulship in the next year.
 While in Cilicia, he spent some time as a money-lender, which was discovered two years later when Cicero was appointed proconsul between 51 and 50 BC.
 Brutus asked Cicero to help collect two debts which Brutus had made: one to Ariobarzanes, the king of Cappadocia, and one to the town of Salamis.
-Brutus' loan to Ariobarzanes was bundled with a loan also made by Pompey and both received some repayment on the debt.
+Brutus's loan to Ariobarzanes was bundled with a loan also made by Pompey and both received some repayment on the debt.

-The loan to Salamis was more complex: officially, the loan was made by two of Brutus' friends, who requested repayment at 48 per cent per annum, which was far in excess of Cicero's previously imposed interest cap of 12 per cent.
+The loan to Salamis was more complex: officially, the loan was made by two of Brutus's friends, who requested repayment at 48 per cent per annum, which was far in excess of Cicero's previously imposed interest cap of 12 per cent.
 The loan dated back to 56, shortly after Brutus returned to Rome from Cyprus.
 Salamis had sent a delegation asking to borrow money, but under the lex Gabinia it was illegal for Romans to lend to provincials in the capital, but Brutus was able to find "friends" to loan this money on his behalf, which was approved under his influence in the senate.
 Because the lex Gabinia also invalidated such contracts, Brutus also had his contract – officially his friends' contract – confirmed by the senate.
-One of Brutus' friends in whose name the debt was officially issued, Marcus Scaptius, was in Cilicia during Cicero's proconsulship using force to coerce repayment, which Cicero stopped; Cicero, not seeking to endanger his friendship with Brutus, but also disappointed and angry at Brutus' mischaracterisation of the loan and the exorbitant interest rate attached, was persuaded by Scaptius to defer a decision on the loan to the next governor.
+One of Brutus's friends in whose name the debt was officially issued, Marcus Scaptius, was in Cilicia during Cicero's proconsulship using force to coerce repayment, which Cicero stopped; Cicero, not seeking to endanger his friendship with Brutus, but also disappointed and angry at Brutus's mischaracterisation of the loan and the exorbitant interest rate attached, was persuaded by Scaptius to defer a decision on the loan to the next governor.